 Appraisal waivers (PIW)

-0:01:42.5 Speaker 1: And you can see that within a conventional loan, there are certain appraisal waivers that, they’ll consider and some they won’t.
-So they will consider an appraisal waiver for one-unit properties, including condos.
-So a single-family detached home, a single townhome, a single condo, no multi-family property is what they’re saying.
-Principal residence and second home, investment property, refinance transactions; it goes on, and… And here it tells you, “ineligible.”
-Two to four-unit properties, as I said, multi-family, and it just kinda goes through.
-But I wanted you to know, if I let you know that you’re eligible for an appraisal waiver, you can choose to still have the appraisal.
-I think I would opt for the appraisal waiver to save the fee, unless you really want to see what the appraiser’s opinion is.
+But I wanted you to know if I let you know that you’re eligible for an appraisal waiver, you can choose to still have the appraisal.
+I think I would opt for the appraisal waiver to save the fee.
+Unless you really want to see what the appraiser’s opinion is.
 Otherwise, if I tell you that you’re eligible for the appraisal waiver, just reply and tell me you understand.
 You’ve watched this video.
-And that yes or no, maybe yes, that you do want it.
-And then you will get a loan estimate that will not include an appraisal fee and… And that’s why we’ll also save that time in the processing of a loan.
-Check in with any questions, and thanks for watching the video.
+And that yes or no. Maybe yes, that you don’t want it.
+Then you will get a loan estimate that will not include an appraisal fee.
+And that’s why we’ll also save that time in the processing of a loan.
+Check in with any questions and thanks for watching the video.